 Need your employee to fill out a form or to sign a test result?
 Mobile systems can help you go paperless through electronic forms and by using the touch interface of a mobile device to sign the signature block.
 Printing paper and filing results in a cabinet for 20 years is no longer needed.
 Mobile technology offers a secure and smart solution.

-One of the biggest benefits tablet audiometers provide is greater flexibility on when to conduct testing.
+One of tablet audiometers’ biggest benefits is greater flexibility on when to conduct testing.
 The tablet is always available.
 Test employees whenever you need to.
 No longer do Health and Safety Managers need to schedule once-a-year annual testing over a single day or two.
-Gone is the stress of an employee missing a scheduled test due to illness, family emergency, or the truck not showing up.
-You don’t need to give them time off to visit the local clinic, pay for their travel or parking expenses, nor have someone else cover their shift.
-Simply reschedule the test for the next day they will be back at work.
+Gone is the stress of an employee missing a scheduled test due to illness, a family emergency, or the truck not showing up.
+You don’t need to give them time off to visit the local clinic, pay for their travel or parking expenses, or have someone else cover their shift.
+Reschedule the test for the next day they will be back at work.

 With tablet audiometers, testing can be administered daily or on demand.
-Annual tests can be scheduled on start-date anniversaries or birthdays or whatever schedule works best for the employer.
+Annual tests can be scheduled on start-date anniversaries, birthdays, or whatever schedule works best for the employer.
 Baselines can be set as part of the new employee’s onboarding process, not when the truck or consultant is scheduled to make their next visit.

-In summary, we see that the future of occupational hearing testing is mobile, cloud-based, paperless, boothless, and on demand.
-There is no reason why occupational hearing testing needs to be stuck in the ’80s.
+In summary, we see that the future of occupational audiometric testing is mobile, cloud-based, paperless, boothless, and on-demand.
+There is no reason occupational hearing testing needs to be stuck in the ’80s.
 Amazing new alternatives exist now that can transform a hearing conservation program.
-By using modern technology, we can improve efficiency, reduce cost, and improve care for employees.
+Modern technology can improve efficiency, reduce audiometer prices, and improve employee care.